 An old chestnut and winner of a Newbery Honor in 1939.
 But just as tasty and intriguing for its age.

 If your school is looking for a book that escapes the challenges of the 21st century and returns readers to a nostalgic time, Mr. Popper’s Penguins is such a book.
 First published during the Depression – it is miraculously still in print.
 Why is that?

-It is because, like other classic children’s literature from before WWII, from L. Frank Baum’s The Wizard of Oz to Hugh Lofting’s The Story of Dr. Doolittle, it takes a simple fantastic premise, and runs simply riot with it.
+It is because, like other classic children’s literature from before WWII, from L. Frank Baum’s The Wizard of Oz to Hugh Lofting’s The Story of Dr. Doolittle, it takes a simple fantastic premise, and runs riot with it.